-Article 15 Failure to take the interim examination
+Article 15 Failure to take the (partial) interim examination

 - 1. This article solely applies for courses taken at WU. - 2.
 The student who has registered for an interim examination and who does not cancel this registration in a timely fashion, but does not wish to take the examination, can request the Examiner to reject this registration.
 This is allowed until the moment that the interim examination actually begins.
-This rejection is reported with the designation 'N.G.' (no grade').
-A 'A.V.' is not considered to be a result.
-Any previous mark on the interim examination will not retain its validity. - 3.
-The interim examination of the student who has not cancelled his registration on time, and has not requested the Examiner to reject the registration, but still does not take the examination, is given the assessment 'No Show'.
-A 'No Show' is considered to be an earned result.
-If a 'No Show' is given, any previous mark becomes void.
+This rejection is reported with the designation 'No grade.. - 3.
+The interim examination of the student who has not cancelled his registration on time, and has not requested the Examiner to reject the registration, but still does not take the examination, is given the assessment 'No Show'. - 4.
+A 'no grade' and a 'No Show' are considered to be a result and is counted as an interim examination attempt.
+If a 'no grade' or 'No Show' is given, any previous mark becomes void. - 5.
+An 'incomplete' is considered a result if not all partial interim examinations have been taken.